 - 1. U.S. Treasury & Government Guaranteed U.S. Treasury obligations, and obligations the principal and interest of which are backed or guaranteed by the full faith and credit of the U.S. Government. - Federal Agency/GSE Debt obligations, participations or other instruments issued or fully guaranteed by any U.S. Federal agency, instrumentality or government-sponsored enterprise (GSE). - 3.
-Supranationals U.S. dollar denominated debt obligations of a multilateral organization of governments. - 4.
+Supranational U.S. dollar denominated debt obligations of a multilateral organization of governments. - 4.
 Corporates and Other Debt Obligations U.S. dollar denominated corporate notes, bonds or other debt obligations issued or guaranteed by a U.S. or foreign corporation, financial institution, non-profit, or other entity. - 5.
 Municipals Obligations issued or guaranteed by any state, territory or possession of the United States, political subdivision, public corporation, authority, agency board, instrumentality or other unit of local government of any U.S. state or territory. - 6.
 Collateralized Investment Agreements Investment agreements or guaranteed investment contract with any financial institution that guarantees repayment of principal and a fixed or floating interest rate for a predetermined period. - 7.
 Agency Mortgage Backed Securities Mortgage-backed securities (MBS), backed by residential, multi-family or commercial mortgages, that are issued or fully guaranteed as to principal and interest by a U.S. Federal agency or government sponsored enterprise, including but not limited to pass-throughs, collateralized mortgage obligations (CMOs) and real estate mortgage investment conduits (REMICs). - 8.
 Asset-Backed Securities Asset-backed securities (ABS) whose underlying collateral consists of loans, leases or receivables including but not limited to auto loans/leases, credit card receivables, student loans, equipment loans/leases. - 9.
-Negotiable Bank Deposit Obligations Negotiable bank certificates of deposit, deposit notes or other deposit obligations issued by a nationally or state-chartered bank, credit union or savings association, or by a federally or state-licensed branch of a foreign bank or financial institution. - 10.
+Negotiable Bank Deposit Obligations Negotiable bank certificates of deposit, deposit notes or other deposit obligations issued by a nationally or state-chartered bank, credit union or savings association, or by a federally or state-licensed branch of a foreign bank or financial institution.
+No new securities will be purchased in this sector. - 10.
 Commercial Paper U.S. dollar denominated commercial paper issued or guaranteed by a U.S. or foreign corporation, company, financial institution, trust or other entity, including both unsecured debt and asset-backed programs. - 11.
-Bankers' Acceptances Bankers' acceptances issued, drawn on, or guaranteed by a U.S. bank or U.S. branch of a foreign bank. - 12.
+Bankers' Acceptances Bankers' acceptances issued, drawn on, or guaranteed by a U.S. bank or U.S. branch of a foreignbank. - 12.
+Insured Bank Deposits Interest bearing time certificates of deposit, savings accounts or deposit accounts fully insured by the Federal Deposit Insurance Corporation (FDIC). - 13.
 Money Market Mutual Funds Shares in open-end and no-load money market mutual funds, provided such funds are registered under the Investment Company Act of 1940 and operate in accordance with Rule 2a-7.

-- 13. Floating Rate Notes Floating rate notes (FRNs) may be purchased as part of LIPA's Portfolio if the following criteria are met: - a.
+- 14. Floating Rate Notes Floating rate notes (FRNs) may be purchased as part of LIPA's Portfolio if the following criteria are met: - a.
 FRN rate resets no less frequently than quarterly; - b.
 FRN rate resets with a frequency that produces a close tracking with money market rates; - c.
 FRN is indexed to a money market rate such as, but not limited to, Federal Funds, Secured Overnight Financing Rate (SOFR) Treasury Bills or LIBOR and correlates very highly with overall changes in money market rates even under wide swings in interest rates; - d.
 Any interest rate cap is at least 10%; and - e.
-Director of Finance and Treasury Operations, Manager of Treasury Operations or the designated Investment Manager uses pricing services, pricing matrices or "theoretical" pricing models to calculate the market value of all FRNs held in the portfolio to value the portfolio holdings.
+Director of Finance and Treasury, Manager of Treasury Operations or the designated Investment Manager uses pricing services, pricing matrices or "theoretical" pricing models to calculate the market value of all FRNs held in the portfolio to value the portfolio holdings.

-14. Repurchase Agreements - Permitted provided certain conditions are met:
+15. Repurchase Agreements - Permitted provided certain conditions are met: